MeghaSharma1920/Predictive-Modeling-for-Customer-Churn/README.md

 We used machine learning techniques to build the model and document the process, including feature selection, model evaluation, and performance metrics.

-Instructions:

-1. Obtain a dataset of customer information, including demographic information, customer behavior, and whether or not the customer has churned.
+Steps:

-2. Perform data cleaning and preprocessing on the dataset, including handling missing data and converting categorical variables to numerical variables.
+1. Perform data cleaning and preprocessing on the dataset, including handling missing data and converting categorical variables to numerical variables.

-3. Explore the data and perform feature selection to select the relevant features that will be used in the model.
+2. Explore the data and perform feature selection to select the relevant features that will be used in the model.

-4. Build a predictive model using machine learning algorithms such as Logistic Regression, Random Forest, or Gradient Boosting.
+3. Build a predictive model using machine learning algorithms such as Logistic Regression, Random Forest, or Gradient Boosting.

-5. Train the model using a portion of the data and use the remaining data to evaluate the performance of the model.
+4. Train the model using a portion of the data and use the remaining data to evaluate the performance of the model.

-6. Evaluate the model performance using metrics such as accuracy, precision, recall, F1-score and AUC-ROC.
+5. Evaluate the model performance using metrics such as accuracy, precision, recall, F1-score and AUC-ROC.

-# Dataset
-7. Relevant Information:
+6. Relevant Information:

    The data is related with direct marketing campaigns of a Portuguese banking institution.